Learn about IOCSF.

 IOCSF has performed world premieres of 25 choral works and has also presented regional premieres of five works, including Milton Babbitt’s “Music for the Mass,” Nico Muhly’s “Lorde Heare My Prayer,” Jake Heggie’s “Faith Disquiet,” and Pulitzer Prize- winner Caroline Shaw’s “Fly Away I.” IOCSF has collaborated with Frederica von Stade, Zheng Cao, Jake Heggie, and Nicolle Foland; appeared as part of the Noontime Concert Series at Old St. Mary’s Church and the Noe Valley Chamber Music Series in San Francisco; performed in collaboration with the Yale Glee Club at Grace Cathedral; participated in the Haiti Earthquake Relief Concert at the Cathedral of Christ the Light in Oakland; and served as a Featured Ensemble at the Chorus America National Conference by giving both performances and master classes.
 Since its inception, the group has been committed to performing free concerts featuring challenging and imaginative a cappella choral programming.

-MEET OUR ARTISTIC DIRECTOR, ZANE FIALA
+MEET OUR INTERIM ARTISTIC DIRECTOR, CHRIS FILICE

 Chris Filice is a teacher, conductor, and singer from the San Francisco Bay Area.
 Chris received his Bachelor of Music in Music Education and Master of Arts in Teaching at Westminster Choir College.
 As a member of the Westminster Williamson Voices, Chris sang on the GRAMMY-nominated recording of James Whitbourn's Annelies.
 After graduating from Westminster, Chris returned to the Bay Area to work as the Director of Choirs at Livermore High School, where he taught for eight years.
 Chris recently moved back to the South Bay where he grew up, and currently serves as the Director of Choirs at Fremont High School in Sunnyvale.
 Chris is currently the Assistant Conductor of the International Orange Chorale of San Francisco, and is excited to be taking on the role of Interim Artistic Director for the 2024-2025 season.
 In addition to IOCSF, Chris currently sings in The Same Stream, a professional choral ensemble under the direction of James Jordan.